 Officially, the HIPAA Privacy Rule requires “appropriate safeguards to protect the privacy of personal health information, and sets limits and conditions on the uses and disclosures that may be made of such information without patient authorization.”

-- To remain HIPAA-compliant, this means practitioners cannot share psychotherapy notes with their client, any of their other healthcare providers, or any caregivers without the appropriate release consent.
+- To remain HIPAA-compliant, this means practitioners cannot share psychotherapy notes with their clients, any of their other healthcare providers, or any caregivers without the appropriate release consent.

 As mentioned, the HIPAA Act also includes a Security Rule, which governs how electronic information can be sent.
 Drawing on these guidelines, keeping psychotherapy notes secure and confidential means therapists must:

 - Hold responsibility for maintaining and storing therapy notes.
-In practice, this means taking timely therapy notes and ensuring practice staff are trained in the relevant confidentiality requirements.
-Related to this, psychotherapy notes must be up to date, accurate, and relevant records of the patient’s therapy and sessions, demonstrating adequate steps to take to protect a patient’s confidentiality.
+In practice, this means taking timely therapy notes and ensuring practice staff is trained in the relevant confidentiality requirements.
+Related to this, psychotherapy notes must be up-to-date, accurate, and relevant records of the patient’s therapy and sessions, demonstrating adequate steps to take to protect a patient’s confidentiality.

 - Inform clients of how their therapy notes will be stored, and to some extent, what they will cover.
 This should be detailed in an Informed Consent Form.